winterheart/quasi88/README.cmake.md

 ## Configuration and compilation

-Call cmake with one of supported backend (X11, SDL, WIN).
+Call cmake with one of supported backend (SDL, WIN).
 By default, enabled only SDL, but you can enable all of them.
 Here is example:

 ```